Transmasculine Guide: Dosing

 Injection Supplies

 Make sure to buy 1mL syringes, as the small amounts of fluid we are using for each injection are only easily measured with 1mL syringes.
 The more common 3mL syringes will still work if you cannot find 1mL syringes, but are not ideal.
-It is fine to use 3mL syringes if you are using testosterone undecylate due to the high injection volumes.
+It is fine to use 3mL syringes if you are using testosterone undecanoate due to the high injection volumes.

 There are two methods for a T injection, subcutaneous/subq³ (injection into the layer of fat under the skin), and intramuscular/IM (injection deep into the muscle underneath the skin and fat).
 Both methods result in identical absorption rates and levels of the drug, whether you prefer subq or IM is mostly personal preference.